-Students will develop and demonstrate theatremaking skills, appropriate to their role as a performer or designer.
-They will explore how they realise artistic intentions in performance.
+You will develop and demonstrate theatre-making skills, appropriate to your role as a performer or designer.
+You will explore how to realise artistic intentions in performance.

 The knowledge and understanding acquired though the study of one key extract from a performance text in Component 1 can be applied to assist in the interpretation, development and realisation of key extracts from performance texts.